 Vocal cord nodules are also known as calluses of the vocal fold.
 They appear on both sides of the vocal cords, typically at the midpoint, and directly face each other.
 Like other calluses, these lesions often diminish or disappear when overuse of the area is stopped.
+There may be a history of singing or prolonged voice use.
+The teaching profession is at risk of this condition due to the nature of the job.
 This condition can usually be treated conservatively with voice rest, vocal hygiene and regular hydration.
+Use of a microphone during teaching can be useful as this minimizes vocal cord strain during class.
+Many patients who have concomitant Laryngopharyngoreflux disease ("Reflux disease") may need to be treated with medication to decrease gastric acidity (proton pump inhibitors).
 Referral to the speech therapy may be necessary for chronic cases.

 A vocal cord cyst is a firm mass of tissue contained within a membrane (sac).
 The cyst can be located near the surface of the vocal cord or deeper, near the ligament of the vocal cord.
 As with vocal cord polyps and nodules, the size and location of vocal cord cysts affect the degree of disruption of vocal cord vibration and subsequently the severity of hoarseness or other voice problem.
 Surgery followed by voice therapy is the most commonly recommended treatment for vocal cord cysts that significantly alter and/or limit voice.